LordNoteworthy/cpu-internals/System Programming.md

 * Segment descriptors (8 byte large) provide the base address of segments well as access rights, type, and usage information.
 * Each segment descriptor has an associated segment selector.
 * A segment selector (16-bits) provides the software that uses it with an index into the GDT or LDT (the offset of its associated segment descriptor), a global/local flag (determines whether the selector points to the GDT or the LDT), and access rights information (CPL).
-* The linear address of the base of the GDT is contained in the GDT register (GDTR).
+* The linear address of the base of the GDT (as well as its length or limit) is contained in the GDT register (GDTR).
 * The linear address of the LDT is contained in the LDT register (LDTR).
 * GDTR (Global Descriptor Table Register) is a 48 bits register.
-* GDTR: upper 32bits holds the base address where the GDT is stored and the lower 16bits holds the table limit which tell the size of the table.
+* GDTR: `upper 32bits` holds the base address where the GDT is stored and the `lower 16bits` holds the table limit which tell the size of the table.
 * LDT is intended to used per process and switched when the kernel switch between process contexts.
 GDT is for use system wide.
 * `LGDT`/`SGDT` and `LLDT`/`SLDT` are instructions which load/store data from the GDT/LDT register accordingly.
 * The OS sets those tables.

+## System Segments, Segment Descriptors, and Gates
+* The architecture defines two system segments: the task-state segment (TSS) and the LDT.
+* The architecture defines a set of special descriptors called gates: `call gates`, `interrupt gates`, `trap gates`, and `task gates`.
+* These gates provide protected gateways to system procedures and handlers that may operate at a different privilege level than application programs and most procedures.

 ## Protected-Mode Memory Management
 * At the system-architecture level in protected mode, the processor uses two stages of address translation to arrive at a physical address: logical-address translation through `segmentation` and linear address space through `paging`.